jangrudo/ai-apocalypse/creativity.md

 Going one more level up, we get technological startups and other innovative companies, which are well known and expected to fail at a high rate.
-Here, it’s entire groups of people running the brainstorming sessions who are the source of noise, and the ultimate filter is the free market itself, deciding which companies would win the battle.
+Here, it’s entire groups of people running the brainstorming sessions who are the “source of noise”, and the ultimate filter is the free market itself, deciding which companies would win the battle.
 Curiously, this ultimate filter is actually not an intelligent agent.